You are here

 While a life member of the Institute for Advanced Study, and an important member of the larger intellectual community of Princeton, Einstein was not a Princeton University faculty member.

-To learn more about what kind of material Princeton University Special Collections holds related to Albert Einstein, we invite you to search our finding aid database and online catalog for phrases, words, or dates related to your topic.
+To learn more about what kind of material Princeton University Special Collections holds related to Albert Einstein, we invite you to search within the Princeton University Library Finding Aid website and the Princeton University Library Catalog for phrases, words, or dates related to your topic.

 Notable collections include:

-Please contact Special Collections staff with questions or concerns via the Ask a Question form on our website.
+Please contact Special Collections staff with questions or concerns via the Ask Us!
+Form.